Annual Pay Adjustments

-Under Federal Employees Pay Comparability Act of 1990 (Section 529 of P.L.
+Under the Federal Employees Pay Comparability Act of 1990 (Section 529 of P.L.
 101-509) (FEPCA), the amount of the across-the-board increase is supposed to be based on a change in the Employment Cost Index, less 0.5 percent.
-(The ECI is a statistical measure maintained by the Bureau of Labor Statistics that measures changes in private sector labor costs.
-Because of the lag time involved in the federal budget process, the period used is the 12 months ending with the September of the year prior to the year preceding the raise.)
+The ECI is a Bureau of Labor Statistics measure of changes in private sector labor costs (not living costs).
+Because of the lag time involved in the federal budget process, the period used is the 12 months ending with the September of the year prior to the year preceding the raise.

-However, due to funding restrictions and disagreements regarding the data used to compare federal versus private sector pay, locality pay adjustments have not reached the levels indicated by the pay law’s formula.
-In practice, the annual federal raise has been negotiated between Congress and the White House, sometimes using the pertinent ECI figure as a starting point, with most of the total raise being designated as across-the-board pay and the remainder as locality pay.
-The result has been that although there is variation in pay by locality, the officially reported “pay gap” has not been narrowed nearly to the extent envisioned by the law.
+However, due to funding restrictions and disagreements regarding the data and methodology used to compare federal versus private sector pay, locality pay adjustments have not reached the levels indicated by the pay law’s formula.
+In practice, the annual federal raise has been negotiated between Congress and the White House, sometimes using the pertinent ECI figure as a starting point.
+Typically most of the figure ultimately agreed upon is designated as across-the-board pay and the remainder as locality pay.
+As a result, while there is variation in pay by locality, the officially reported “pay gap” has not been narrowed nearly to the extent envisioned by the law.